Adele discography

 25, Adele's third studio album, was released on 20 November 2015.
-It became the best-selling album of 2015 with 17.4 million copies sold within the year and sold over 23 million in pure album sales worldwide as of 2022.
+It became the best-selling album of 2015 with 17.4 million copies sold within the year.
 "Hello" was released as the lead single from the album on 23 October 2015 and peaked atop the charts in United Kingdom, where it became her second UK number-one single.
 In the United States the song debuted at number one on the Billboard Hot 100, becoming Adele's fourth number-one single in the US and breaking several records, including becoming the first song with over a million digital sales in a week.
 As of March 2016, Adele had sold over 10 million albums in the UK; meanwhile, in the US, the singer has sold 31 million albums as of January 2022.

 30, Adele's fourth studio album, was released on 19 November 2021.
 It was an international success, topping the official charts in 34 countries.
-It became the best-selling album worldwide for 2021 with 5.5 million copies sold within the year.
+It became the best-selling album worldwide for 2021, with 4.68 million copies sold within the year.
 It became the best-selling album of the 2020s decade in the world and in the UK.
 It also became the best-selling album of 2021 and 2022 in the US.
 "Easy on Me" was released as the lead single on 15 October 2021 to international success, peaking atop charts in over 25 countries, including the UK Official Singles Chart and the US Billboard Hot 100.
-It became Adele's longest running number one single in the UK, topping the chart for 8 weeks.
+It became Adele's longest-running number one single in the UK, topping the chart for 8 weeks.
 In addition, after 30's release, Adele's total weeks at number one rose to 42 weeks at number one on the UK Official Albums Chart, more than any other female singer.
 After 30 spent six consecutive weeks at number one on the Billboard 200, Adele became the British soloist with the most weeks at number one in chart's history with 40 weeks.